 4. Firearms/Weapons.
 Firearms, ammunition, and weapons of any kind are strictly prohibited in all College residences and other College spaces.

 5. Animals/Pets.
 To preserve student health and safety, no pets/animals of any kind are permitted in any College spaces.
-Exceptions to this policy may be made only by the Director of Residential Life.

 6. Roofs and Balconies.
 Bowdoin College strictly prohibits students from being on the roofs and balconies of any residence, as well as other College buildings.
 Students who allow others to access the roof or balcony from their room will also be held accountable.
 The College assumes no financial or legal responsibility for injury or damages sustained due to this prohibited act.

 7. Winter Safety.
 Tunneling into plowed snow piles on campus is EXTREMELY dangerous, and therefore a prohibited activity.
 The piles of snow are continuously moved and added to by heavy equipment at all hours of the night and day during the winter, and the drivers have no way of knowing whether someone is inside or not.
 In addition, hollowed-out piles can easily collapse under their own weight, trapping or suffocating any occupants like an avalanche.